surbhib1/node-todo-cicd/README.md

 `node app.js`

-Or Run by docker compose
+Or Run by docker Compose

 test